microsoft/vscode-docs/docs/remote/containers.md

 VS Code's container configuration is stored in a [`devcontainer.json`](#devcontainerjson-reference) file.
 This file is similar to the `launch.json` file for debugging configurations, but is used for launching (or attaching to) your development container instead.
 You can also specify any extensions to install once the container is running or post-create commands to prepare the environment.
 The dev container configuration is either located under `.devcontainer/devcontainer.json` or stored as a `.devcontainer.json` file (note the dot-prefix) in the root of your project.

-Selecting the **Remote-Containers: Add Development Container Configuration Files...** command from the Command Palette (`kbstyle(F1)`) will add the need files to your project, where you can further customize for your needs.
+Selecting the **Remote-Containers: Add Development Container Configuration Files...** command from the Command Palette (`kbstyle(F1)`) will add the needed files to your project, which you can further customize for your needs.

 The command lets you pick a pre-defined container configuration: